 Implement the Regional Goods Movement Investment Strategy: In 2018, the MTC Commission adopted the Regional Goods Movement Investment Strategy, a ten-year prioritized set of projects and programs.
-Staff also began the development of an update to this Investment Strategy in 2023.
-MTC will work to monitor the delivery of projects and programs included in these investment strategies.
-A specific focus will be the allocation of Regional Measure 3 funds upon their availability.
+MTC will work to monitor the delivery of projects and programs included in this investment strategy.
+A specific focus will be the allocation of Regional Measure 3 funds and identification of new programs that could be likely sources of funding for goods movement projects.
 MTC will endorse projects from this strategy for state and federal discretionary funding sources.
 MTC will work with Bay Area County Transportation Agencies (CTAs), the Bay Area Air Quality Management District, and Ports on delivering community protection projects.